GARP improvements and further implemenation

 for the web service actor to be extended to allow for the returning of objects.

 The web services are currently running on trestles and the wsdl is available at

 http://trestles.nceas.ucsb.edu:8004/seek/grass.wsdl.
 I am running the services

 on the GLUE server, but could switch over to AXIS if needed.

-#5 Updated by Chad Berkley about 15 years ago
+#5 Updated by Chad Berkley over 15 years ago

 Here is a list of the web service method names and the grass executable that

 WS method GRASS exe